zackosowski/CSVault/Articles/Binary.md

+#article

-Tiny RComputer processors consist of a bunch of tiny switches called "[[Transistors|transistors]]".
+Computer processors consist of a bunch of tiny switches called "[[Transistors|transistors]]".
 * these transistors can either be ON or OFF, just like a light switch
 * on and off positions are referred to as 1 and 0
 * electrical signals flip the switches to 1 and 0